Kirti180/email-sending/README.md

 # email-sending
-# the application is basically used to veficy the otp through email using backend
+# The application is used to verify the OTP through email using backend

 This is an email sending repo it allow to send the otp to mail through backend, this application is used for verification during login or registeration this apllication is developed using :<br>